 Feel you need more help learning ABAP programming?
 These resources will be helpful.

-To continue learning even more about ABAP, sign up for our weekly blog recap here:
+And to continue learning even more about ABAP, sign up for our weekly blog recap here: